KU Edwards Higher Learning Commission (HLC) Partnership Scholarship

 High School instructors who teach dual enrollment College Now Johnson County Community College courses and who have not yet met the HLC requirement of completing a minimum of 18 graduate credit hours in the discipline in which they are teaching.

-The HLC Partnership Scholarship was created to help high school dual enrollment instructors meet the HLC requirement of completing a minimum of 18 graduate credit hours in the discipline in which they are teaching.
-The Edwards Campus provides these classes at a discounted rate of $155.50 per credit hour.
+The HLC Partnership Scholarship was created as a temporary scholarship to help current high school dual enrollment instructors meet the HLC requirement of completing a minimum of 18 graduate credit hours in the discipline in which they are teaching.
+The Edwards Campus provides these classes to approved recipients at a discounted rate of $155.50 per credit hour through the end of the 2020-2021 academic year.

 HLC Partnership Scholarship Eligibility Requirements: